sgkhosla7/PythonAlgorithms/README.md

-# PythonAlgorithms
+# Algorithms in Python
-All the core data-structures or algorithms implemented in Python
+All the core data-structures and algorithms implemented in Python